gbenga007/SP22-Lab3/README.md

 We will work through insertion during the lab.

 # Instructions
-- You are given an empty repository with this readme.
 - Make commits as often as necessary, with self-contained bits of code rather than large blobs. ***You do not need to push after each commit.***
 - **Read and internalize the warnings.**
 - Itemized directions are below.
 You may not have to do them in order.

 1. Read and internalize the warnings.
 2. Create a `main.cpp` OR `main.cc` file.
-The C++ compiler recognizes either extension for Cplusplus source code files.
+N.B: The C++ compiler recognizes either extension for Cplusplus source code files.
 	- Include the `argc` and `argv` arguments.
-For this assignment, you will be reading the node data from a text file.
-Use the command line args to pass in the file.
+For this assignment, you will be reading the node data from a text file called `students.txt`.
+Use the command line args to pass in the file name.
-	- Hard code 10 students to use in your doubly linked list.
 3. Create a header and implementation file for a studentList.
-	- Implement doubly linked list methods for students.
-	- Create the actual doubly linked list in `main`.
+	- Define a C++ class for a student Node.
+	- Your class should include a default constructor which just creates an instance of the class with all data members set to null.
+	- Since, the data for the Linked List will be read in from a file, you should also implement a constructor which takes in a file name as a parameter.
+		- This constructor should go through every student in the file and create and link a node for each respective student.
 	- Use a struct to contain the data necessary for a student.
 		- Name
 		- GPA